 The Cure Breast Cancer License Plate Initiative, a volunteer non-profit group, unveiled the first-ever Massachusetts Breast Cancer License Plates on October 31, 2006.
 All proceeds from plate sales directly benefit The Diane Connolly-Zaniboni Breast Cancer Research Fund at Tufts Medical Center in Boston.
+To date, over $1,000,000 in funds have been made possible through this initiative.

 The initial registration fee for the plate is $50 and the special plate fee is $40.
 The breast cancer license plates are available to the general public at all RMV branches and online through the Massachusetts RMV website.
 Of the $40 plate fee, $12 goes to the Registry of Motor Vehicles for plate production and the remaining $28 is deposited in the Zaniboni Breast Cancer Research Fund at Tufts Medical Center.
 The plate is renewable every two years, with the full $90 renewal fee going to the Zaniboni Fund.
 The RMV’s schedule of fees can be viewed on the Mass.gov RMV website.